-Living quarters were very scarce but the two young men found accommodations in a log rooming house which had a canvas roof.
+Initially, living quarters were very scarce.
+However the two young men found accommodations in a log rooming house which had a canvas roof, reportedly the first wood structure outside of the railyards.
 According to the report this roof was as hospitable to the rain and snow as it was to is lodgers.
 Undaunted by the inconvenience, the two men quickly dubbed their rooming house, "The Arlington" as the western counterpart of the fashionable Arlington Hotel in Washington, DC with which they were both familiar.

 Cary initially partnered with Warren Carpenter and became the land agent for the Northern Pacific Railroad.
 Their territory extended from the Missouri River to the Montana line.
 To compensate the railroad company for their risk in undertaking the construction of the line, the government had awarded the NPRR every odd numbered section of land for fifty miles on each side of the tracks.

 Railroads, through land agents such as Lyman Cary, would subsequently resell the land to settlers to finance the construction of the railway.
 The Northern Pacific Railroad had recruiters in Europe encouraging immigration to the United States.
 Cary sold thousands of acres at $2.60 to $3.00 per acre - an investment which could be recouped with just one good crop.

 After completing the real estate transactions for the railroad, Cary moved on to become the land agent for "the Syndicate" area of town which comprized the majority of southwest Mandan in and around the present day Mary Stark Elementary School area.
 "The Boston Syndicate" was a group of eastern investors who owned an operated a significant portion of the southwest area of Mandan including a brickyard.